 The Trossachs is one of our most popular tourist destinations, covering the area from the head of Katrine, and taking in the towns of Aberfoyle and Callander.

-Aberfoyle has hotels and B&Bs, local shops, bakery, small supermarkets and a petrol station to take care of all your basic needs.
-Bicycle hire is available at the Trossachs pier, and there is also a tearoom, restaurant, craft shop, and toilets.
-There is a small fee to pay for the pier car park, but it is worth it for the views you can enjoy over your cup of tea.
+Aberfoyle has hotels and Bed & Breakfasts, local shops, a bakery, small supermarkets and a petrol station to take care of all your basic needs.
+Bicycle hire is available at the Trossachs pier, with a tearoom, restaurant, craft shop, and toilets.
+There is a small fee to pay for the pier car park, but it’s worth it for the views you can enjoy with your tea.

+There has been a steam ship on the loch since 1843, and nowadays you can take a cruise on the passenger steamship Sir Walter Scott, launched in 1899.
 Sails on the loch run daily from April to October, and if you are in the area then a sail on Her is a must.

 This historic ship was built in Dumbarton, it then sailed to Loch Lomond, where it was dismantled, and then it was taken over the hills, and reassembled on Loch Katrine.

-There is more than one translation of the name Katrine, the most common being the Gaelic “cateran” meaning “Highland Robber”, and this is probably a reference to Rob Roy, who stole from the rich and gave to the poor, and who died peacefully in his bed in 1734.
+There is more than one translation of the name Katrine, the most common being the Gaelic “cateran” meaning “Highland Robber”, and this is probably a reference to Rob Roy, who stole from the rich, gave to the poor, and died peacefully in his bed in 1734.

 There’s no doubting the beauty of Loch Katrine, in fact the whole of the Trossachs will present you with spectacular scenic beauty of unspoiled landscape, and the woodland area with forest walks, picnic and play areas guarantee a great day out for the family.

 See the Katrine Website for the full sailing timetable and tariff.